|

 "...

-the Great Depression: You're
+regarding the Great

-right, we did it."--
+Depression: You're right, we

-what Federal Reserve
+did it."-- what Federal

-Board Governor (now Chairman)
+Reserve Board Governor (before

-Ben Bernanke finally said to
+finally said to Nobel Laureate

-Dr. Milton Friedman, at
+Dr. Milton Friedman on

-Milton's 90th birthday
+Milton's 90th birthday,

-celebration, meaning that
+meaning that yes, indeed,

 the Great Depression WAS